isadorasophia/gum/README.md

   - Path of a directory or a single file to all *.gum files.
 - `<out_path>`
   - Output *.json with C# metadata to be consumed by a third party.

+### Contributing
+Feel free to contact me or [saint11](http://saint11.org/) if you have any suggestions.
+I am very interested in people trying it out and any feedback you may have!

+Pull requests, bug reports and other contributions made with LLM or any generative AI technology will NOT be accepted.
+I am not in the slight interested in reviewing any non-human code.

 #### Example
 ```shell
 $ gum.exe ../game/resources/dialogs ../game/src/project/packed/dialogs